ckjpdx/sass-test/README.md

 | Use sass nesting to keep things organized | Utilize nesting up to a maximum of 4 selectors deep, and DRY features such as the ampersand for element states ie hover. |
 ### New Approach
 * Use more variables and mixins.
-* Use extend at least once.
+* Use @extend at least once.
+* Put Sass partials into their own directory.
+* Markup all major elements and features using wireframe sketch before styling.